backdrop-contrib/bee/Usage.md

 ### Project Actions
 #### `download`
-*Description:* Download Backdrop contrib projects.
+*Description:* Download Backdrop contrib projects together with dependencies.
 *Aliases:* `dl` , `pm-download`
 *Arguments:*
 - `projects` - One or more contrib projects to download.